tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

   - *Declaratively* (using CSS) make the button 50 pixels tall by 100 pixels wide
   - *Imperatively* (using JavaScript) give the paragraph a red text color, and a yellow background color

-## VIII.
+## IX.
 Videos of JS & DOM Review demo

 We aren't always going to have video links, but here they are in case we run out of time today: